Portfolio statistics

 What about risk and reward?

 Our key measure of risk is the Loan to Value ratio (LTV).
 We have the ability to layer the capital stack and price the different risk bands accordingly.
 And because there are many other risk factors at play (in addition to the obvious market forces like supply and demand), the rewards on offer can be quite varied - as demonstrated in the following scatter chart.
-It shows the starting LTV and return of each participation in every deal (including those repaid) and compares them against current LTVs on existing live loans:
+It shows the starting LTV and return of each layer in every deal and compares them against end LTV for repaid loans and current LTV on existing live loans:

 Standard investments in the Primary Market are now capped at 75% LTV.
 However, we have enabled higher LTV deals using ‘Underwriter’ funding which typically caps out around 80% LTV (but sometimes higher).
 Underwriters are HNW, Sophisticated and experienced investors and sometimes introduced by the borrower.
 As highlighted in the chart, the majority of what we do is concentrated in the 60-75% LTV range generating on average low to mid teen returns.

-The market and sentiment have been impacted by high inflation and interest rates which not only make development more expensive, but dampen demand so it takes longer to sell the finished product.
+The market and sentiment have been impacted by high inflation and interest rates which not only make development more expensive but dampen demand so it takes longer to sell the finished product.
 Couple these factors with higher project costs and the starting LTV ratio is pushed out, sometimes considerably - as shown in the higher LTV exposures above.
 As a matter of policy, we regularly review loan performance and extend cashflow periods where sales are anticipated to take longer and include the increased cost of borrowing in our LTV calculations.
+It should always be borne in mind that in the junior debt space and especially the higher layers, there is a real risk of total loss.
+Diversification is key to mitigating this risk.

 If you want to know more about how we report these statistics, just call us on the number below.